pleo-io/pleo-spa-infra/edge-lambdas/README.md

         > discussion of this topic please see
         > [AWS's guide to using external data in Edge Lambda](https://aws.amazon.com/blogs/networking-and-content-delivery/leveraging-external-data-in-lambdaedge).

-    3. Once the tree hash is established, the request object is modified to fetch the right version of the file from the origin bucket.
+    3. Once the app version is established, the request object is modified to fetch the right version of the file from the origin bucket.

         For example, we might modify the request to fetch `/html/ce4a66492551f1cd2fad5296ee94b8ea2667eac3/index.html` following the example above.